University United Methodist Church

 Founder | Senior Mechanical Engineer

-His design experience includes HVAC troubleshooting, equipment replacement, code compliance, energy conservation, thermodynamics, energy monitoring and control systems, heat transfer, and temperature controls.
+His design experience includes HVAC troubleshooting, equipment replacement, code compliance, energy conservation, thermodynamics, building automation control systems, plumbing systems design, heat transfer, and temperature controls.
 He is also highly qualified in mechanical systems design for specialized environmental controlled areas, including hospitals, labs, and computer/data processing facilities.

 Project ExperienceArlington Animal Services Center